 This glossary will be updated periodically.
 Please e-mail questions and suggestions to firstname.lastname@example.org.

 2 CFR Part 215 - Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations.
-HTML.
+HTML or PDF.
 Sets forth standards for obtaining consistency and uniformity among federal agencies in the administration of grants to and agreements with institutions of higher education, hospitals, and other non-profit organizations.

 2 CFR Part 220 - Cost Principles for Educational Institutions (05/10/2004) HTML or PDF.
 Establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.

 29 CFR Part 99 (PDF) - Audits of States, Local Governments, and Non-Profit Organizations.
 This part sets forth standards for obtaining consistency and uniformity among federal agencies for the audit of non-federal entities expending federal awards.